Real Estate & Development

 What Is A Balanced Housing Market?

-Florida REALTORS® describes “Months Supply of Inventory” (MSI) as follows:
+“Months Supply of Inventory” (MSI) is described as follows by Florida REALTORS® :

 “MSI is a useful indicator of market conditions.
 The benchmark for a balanced market (favoring neither buyer nor seller) is 5.5 months of inventory.
 Anything higher is traditionally a buyers’ market, and anything lower is a sellers’ market.”